NoahCardoza/CMPE-187-G6/i_writing_test_cases/README.md

 3. (10c) Dispense yellow gumball
 4. Exit and return change

+* Enter your choice: 1

+> Provide a coin by entering it's name.
+For example nickel, dime, quarter, etc.:
+* half-dollar

+!
+Invalid coin.
+All invalid coins will be returned upon requesting your unused change.

+> What would you like to do?

+1. Insert coin
+2. (5c ) Dispense red gumball
+3. (10c) Dispense yellow gumball
+4. Exit and return change

 * Enter your choice: 4

 # Returning $0.15 in change.
+# The following coins were not recognized:
+# - penny
+# - half-dollar

 Thank you for using the Gumball Machine!
 ```